grimme-lab/xtb_docs/source/sp.rst

 Fermi-smearing
 =================================

-The electronic temperature *T\ :sub:`el`\* is used as an adjustable parameter, employing so-called Fermi smearing to achieve fractional occupations for systems with almost degenerate orbital levels.
+The electronic temperature :math:`T_{el}` is used as an adjustable parameter, employing so-called Fermi smearing to achieve fractional occupations for systems with almost degenerate orbital levels.
 This is mainly used to take static correlation into account or to e.g. investigate thermally forbidden reaction pathways.